Public Service Volunteer Opportunities!

 May 9, 2026

 OTTAWA IL: This event offers a 5K, 1/2 marathon, and full marathon event among the awe-inspiring scenery of the Illinois River and Starved Rock area.
 The event begins in Ottawa, IL and winds along Route 71 to Starved Rock State Park near Oglesby, IL and then back to the finish line in Ottawa.
 Amateur radio volunteers operate on and along the course to provide assistance to runners at rest stops and along the route while also exchanging valuable information to race organizers and emergency service teams.
 Volunteers are organized through Scott DeSantis (KB9VRW).
+Scott is offering returning volunteers the opportunity to sign-up early by using this form.

 May 17, 2026